 If you’re staying in Old Havana, it’s easy to see most of the sights by foot.
 If you want to go further afield…

 Taxis in Havana: I couldn’t believe how expensive these were.
 One evening I was headed from Central Havana to Madrigal Bar Cafe to begin a bar crawl.
-It was a 40-minute walk / 10-minute drive away but government taxis quoted me 15 CUC, more than a London black cab!
+It was a 40-minute walk / 10-minute drive away but government taxis quoted me 350 CUP, more than a London black cab!

 I just ended up walking there myself at 10pm with irritating men honking from their cars.
 The cost of the taxis put me off travelling outside of walking distance in Havana.

-Local buses in Havana: There are local buses which travel around Havana for a tiny fraction of taxi costs, as little as 1 CUP which is $0.04.
+Local buses in Havana: There are local buses which travel around Havana for a tiny fraction of taxi costs, as little as $0.04.
 I would advise brushing up on your Spanish to work out where they go!

 Transport budget for Cuba

-If you visit Trinidad, Vinales and travel to and from the airport, budget 160 CUC.
+If you visit Trinidad, Vinales and travel to and from the airport, budget 160 USD.
 Is Cuba expensive for transportation?
 YUP.